Bayesian Controlled FDR Variable Selection via Parameter-Expanded Latent Knockoffs

 Let $\bm D = \left\{x_i, y_i\right\}_{i=1}^n$ represent the sample data and let $\Theta$ indicate the set of unknown model parameters and latent variables, $\Theta = \{\beta, \widetilde{\beta}, \sigma^2, \delta, \widetilde{\delta}, \gamma, \bm\Omega, \bm G\}$.
 The joint posterior distribution is proportional to the product between the likelihood and the prior distributions

 This distribution is not analytically tractable, and we therefore resort to a Markov Chain Monte Carlo (MCMC) algorithm \citep{brooks2011handbook}.
-In particular, we implement an efficient Metropolis within Gibbs scheme that employs a data augmentation (DA) scheme based on the latent variable $U$ introduced in \eqref{eq:decomp_knock} and the formulation of the joint model detailed in Section \ref{sec:bkf}.
-Specifically, as it is not possible to obtain tractable full conditional distributions using the marginal model $p(Y\mid X, \beta, \widetilde{\beta}, \bm\Omega, \sigma^2)$, we employ a DA step by sampling from the distribution $p(Y\mid X, U, \beta, \widetilde{\beta}, \bm\Omega, \sigma^2)$ defined in Equation \eqref{eq:work_U} and then updating $U$ from the full conditional.
-We also incorporate the Add-Delete Metropolis-Hastings algorithm of \cite{savitsky2011variable}, that cleverly avoids having to deal with the changing dimensions of the parameter space via a joint update of the inclusion indicators of the spike-and-slab priors and the corresponding regression coefficients.
+In particular, we implement an efficient Metropolis within Gibbs scheme that employs a data augmentation (DA) scheme based on the latent variable $U$ introduced in equation \eqref{eq:decomp_knock} and the { complete-data representation} of our model detailed in Section \ref{sec:bkf}. { Specifically, since it is not possible to obtain tractable full conditional distributions under the marginal model \(p(Y\mid X,\beta,\tilde{\beta},\Omega,\sigma^2)\), we work with the augmented representation \(p(Y\mid X,U,\beta,\tilde{\beta},\Omega,\sigma^2)\) and then update \(U\) from its full conditional distribution.} We also incorporate the Add-Delete Metropolis-Hastings algorithm of \cite{savitsky2011variable}, that cleverly avoids having to deal with the changing dimensions of the parameter space via a joint update of the inclusion indicators of the spike-and-slab priors and the corresponding regression coefficients.
 We provide full details of the MCMC algorithm in the Supplementary Material.
-Briefly, our algorithm is composed by the following steps: \begin{enumerate} \item We jointly update $(\delta, \widetilde{\delta}, \gamma, \beta, \widetilde{\beta})$ with a stochastic search approach.
-At each iteration $t = 1, \dots, T$, we randomly select one $j \in \{1, \dots, p\}$ and propose to change the value of $\gamma_j$.
-If the proposed $\gamma_j^* = 0$ then the only possible choice for the proposed $\beta_j^*$, $\widetilde\beta_j^*$, $\delta_j^*$, $\widetilde\delta_j^*$ is to set them all to $0$.
-However, if we select a non-included variable, $\gamma_j = 0$, we randomly propose to include the original variable or its knockoff.
-More specifically, we propose the selected coefficient using a Gaussian distribution $N(0, 0.5)$ as the proposal distribution.
-We then accept the proposed parameters with probability $r=\min\left\{1, \rho\right\}$ with
+Briefly, our algorithm is composed by the following steps: